hongyuanjia/rdyncall/README.md

 <img src="man/figures/sdl3-demo.svg" alt="Terminal recording of an SDL3 DynPort package opening a window from rdyncall" width="100%" />

-This raylib example binds a few 3D drawing calls and shows a cube on a
+This raylib example binds a few 3D drawing calls and shows a rotating cube on a grid:
-grid:

 ``` r
 library(rdyncall)